Parameterisation of non-collinear energy landscapes in itinerant magnets: Results

 \section{Results}

 In order to evaluate the accuracy of the spin-spiral total energy differences using the MFT with and without the use of constraining fields, spin-spiral total energies calculated fully self-consistently were used as a benchmark.
-Three different situations were considered for the calculation of total energies: (i) non-self-consistent calculations without any constraining fields (referred in the following as {\it nsc} and marked with green triangles); (ii) non-self-consistent calculation with constraining fields (referred to as {\it nsc-field}, blue diamonds) and (iii) self-consistent calculations (referred to as {\it sc-field}, red squares).
-Only for bcc Fe and fcc Ni are the spin-spiral dispersions related to the magnon dispersion through a scaling factor since they -- unlike FeCo -- have a single magnetic sub-lattice.
+Three different situations were considered for the calculation of total energies: (i) non-self-consistent calculations without any constraining fields (referred in the following as {\it NSC} and marked with blue circles); (ii) non-self-consistent calculation with constraining fields (referred to as {\it NSC-F}, green triangles) and (iii) self-consistent calculations (referred to as {\it SC}, red squares).
+Only for bcc Fe and fcc Ni are the spin-spiral dispersions directly related to the adiabatic magnon dispersion through a scaling factor since they -- unlike FeCo -- have a single magnetic sub-lattice.